dogecoin/dogecoin/README.md

 600,000+: 10,000 Dogecoin

-### Wow plz make dogecoind/dogecoin-cli/dogecoin-qt
+### Wow please make dogecoind/dogecoin-cli/dogecoin-qt

   The following are developer notes on how to build Dogecoin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.